gkccbn/Create-an-Iptables-Firewall/README.md

     Serve sample http service inside the server namespace Create iptables rules inside the firewall namespace and control traffic between the namespaces.
     Rules
-        Client1 can ping to server
+        Client1 can ping to server,
-        Client2 can access to server for http
+        Client2 can access to server for http,
-        Client2 can ping to firewall
+        Client2 can ping to firewall,
-        Client1 doesn't have ping permission to firewall Client and server networks are can be access to the internet from firewall namespace via your host machine.
+        Client1 doesn't have ping permission to firewall, Client and server networks are can be access to the internet from firewall namespace via your host machine.

 Notes